 to proteins, lipids, carbohydrates as well as topics within general chemistry (inorganic and organic), acid and bases, and interaction of these components.
 The course provides an understanding of the culinary techniques used in the production of foods and highlights the effects of food processing on the chemical reactions leading to changes of taste and colour as well as the physical properties to changes in structure and functionality.

 Practical exercises in preparation of foods will be used as a learning tool to the understanding of culinary techniques.
 The use of ingredients in various recipes will be evaluated and thereby demonstrate important experimental aspects of food processing and preparation.
 This will include an introduction to experimental design where recipies and preparations are varied, and the methods of evaluation are identified.
 Following afterlab discussions will reflect on the outcome of the experiments and correlate it to the scientific principles of exercise.

 The lectures and theoretical exercises will demonstrate how food components contributes to the functional properties in dry systems, crystalline states, emulsions, foams and other real food systems.
 During the practical exercises students will evaluate the different preparations in relation to texture, flavour and colour, and explain the outcome according to the theory.

 A student who has fulfilled the aim of the course should be able to:

 - Describe important chemical reactions and physical changes during processing of foods.

-- Describe carbohydrates, lipids and proteins basic function and characteristics in food and point out the effects of culinary processes on physical, chemical and sensory conditions of food components.
+- Describe carbohydrates, lipids and proteins and their basic functions and characteristics in food and point out the effects of culinary processes on physical, chemical and sensory conditions of food components.

 - Describe the effect of physical processes such as pressure treatment and freeze-drying on the structure of food and how physical treatment can be used for developing gastronomic dishes.

 - Identify factors of relevance for detection, perception and loss of aroma compounds in different solvents.